yesbotics/simple-serial-protocol-arduino/README.md

 ## Install this Arduino library
 ### Manual method
-Copy `SimpleSerialProtocol` folder from this repo into your arduino libraries location.
+Copy this repo folder into your arduino libraries location, and rename it to `SimpleSerialProtocol`.
 Your Arduino libraries folder depends on your operating system (and maybe custom path settings).
 Default path is:
 #### Windows 7/8/10:
 `C:\Users\<username>\Documents\Arduino\libraries\`